MicrosoftDocs/azure-docs.sv-se/articles/role-based-access-control/built-in-roles.md

   "assignableScopes": [
     "/"
   ],
-  "description": "Grants full access to manage all resources, but does not allow you to assign roles in Azure RBAC.", "id": "/subscriptions/{subscriptionId}/providers/Microsoft.Authorization/roleDefinitions/b24988ac-6180-42a0-ab88-20f7382dd24c", "name": "b24988ac-6180-42a0-ab88-20f7382dd24c", "permissions": [
+  "description": "Grants full access to manage all resources, but does not allow you to assign roles in Azure RBAC, manage assignments in Azure Blueprints, or share image galleries.", "id": "/subscriptions/{subscriptionId}/providers/Microsoft.Authorization/roleDefinitions/b24988ac-6180-42a0-ab88-20f7382dd24c", "name": "b24988ac-6180-42a0-ab88-20f7382dd24c", "permissions": [